How to Choose a Zipper Slider

 1. What Type of Zipper?

-The first thing to do when finding a zipper slider replacement is to identify what type of zipper you have.
-Or, more specifically, the type of material your zipper teeth have.
-The most common types are Metal, Nylon Coil and Molded Plastic.
+do is to identify the type of zipper.
+Or, more specifically, identify the zipper tooth material.
+The most common types are Metal, Nylon Coil, Molded Plastic, and Invisible Nylon.

-type of zipper is incredibly important.
+Determining the correct type of zipper is very important.

 Zipper sliders are made to be compatible with their zipper counterparts.
 In other words, only nylon coil sliders are compatible with nylon coil zippers, only metal sliders are compatible with metal zippers, etc.